adhocteam/a11y-snippets/worksheets/README.md

 5. Enter the number of moderate axe errors in cell B26
 6. Enter the number of minor axe errors in cell B27
 7. Answer Yes or No in cells B30-B34.
 These are dropdown menus that can be clicked to show the options inside.
-8. Review your current accessibility heat index score in cell B37.
+8. Review your current accessibility page score in cell B37.